nolnolon/User-Clustering-with-BERT-Models/README.md

 # The problem
 People do not tweet about the same things all the time.
-Transformer models, however, are mostly applied to single-topic documents.
-Can we correctly infer a user's ideology from small, thematically diverse tweets using transformers and clustering?
-Can preprocessing tweets based on their similarity help achieve that?
+One of the best NLP architectures, transformer models, are typically applied to texts that have no more than one topic.
+How effective are they on sparse, heterogeneous text?
+This thesis tests transformer's usability in such settings by trying to cluster twitter users along partisan lines.
+As a byproduct, it also puts forward a preprocessing method that improves information capture by 20%.

-# The answer
+# The outcome
-Yes, we can.
-However, all tested combinations of methods hit an accuracy ceiling of 62-64%.
+All tested methods hit an accuracy ceiling of 62-64%.
-Embedding with Sentence-BERT and filtering tweets based on cosine similarity can improve information capture by 20%.
+Filtering tweets based on cosine similarity can improve information capture by 20% as long as embeddings are created on a sentense level.
 Transfomer-powered clustering (BERTopic) is no better than legacy clustering for this problem; even worse, BERTopic's own clustering algorithm may fail to capture data relationships right.

 # Structure